serenity-is/docs/tutorials/multi_tenancy/handling_lookup_scripts.md

 By overriding, _PrepareQuery_ method, we are adding a filter by current _TenantId_, just like we did in list service handlers.

-Now its time to rewrite our _SupplierCountryLookup_ using this new base class:
+Now, lets see how we will implement the northwind sample lookup named _SupplierCountryLookup_ using this new base class:

 ```csharp
 namespace MultiTenancy.Northwind.Scripts